-If you’re looking for a side hustle with a serious capacity for income production, furniture flipping could be “it”.
-Now, I’ll be honest: furniture flipping takes some work and some patience.
+If you’re looking for a side hustle with a serious ability to make money, furniture flipping could be “it”.
+Now, I’ll be honest: furniture flipping does take some work and patience.

 How Can Furniture Flipping Be So Profitable?

 The reason furniture flipping can be so lucrative is because rotten-looking furniture usually sells for cheap.
 Sellers have trouble seeing beyond out-of-date pulls and worn stain.